Firm & Client Collaboration

 Pro tips

-- Firm-side: route every client ask through Action Items, Questions, or Document Requests — they're tracked, badged, and won't get buried in an inbox.
+- Firm-side: direct every client ask through Action Items, Questions, or Document Requests — they're tracked, badged, and won't get buried in an inbox.

 - Firm-side: start clients with conservative access and expand it (messaging, AP automation, AI assistant, integrations) as they get comfortable.